JustinGOSSES/predictatops/README.md

 #### Key Dependencies
-This package was created with <a href="https://github.com/audreyr/cookiecutter">Cookiecutter</a> and the <a href="https://github.com/audreyr/cookiecutter-pypackage">`audreyr/cookiecutter-pypackage`_ project template</a>.
+This package was created with <a href="https://github.com/audreyr/cookiecutter">Cookiecutter</a> and the <a href="https://github.com/audreyr/cookiecutter-pypackage">`audreyr/cookiecutter-pypackage`_</a> project template.

 Libraries used for working with well logs include: <a href="https://github.com/kinverarity1/lasio">Lasio</a> & <a href="https://github.com/search?q=welly">Welly</a>.